Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 }
 ```

-This hash consing technique provides three crucial guarantees.
+This hash consing technique provides three important guarantees that make symbolic model checking tractable.

-First, _sharing_: identical subgraphs are never duplicated.
+First, *sharing*: identical subgraphs are never duplicated.
 If two different parts of a BDD reach a node representing "$x_5 = 1 -> f$", both simply point to the same shared node.
 This sharing is automatic and pervasive, often reducing memory usage by orders of magnitude.

-Second, _canonicity_: given a fixed variable ordering, every Boolean function has exactly one BDD representation.
+Second, *canonicity*: given a fixed variable ordering, every Boolean function has exactly one BDD representation.
 Two BDDs represent the same function if and only if they are pointer-identical.
-This makes equivalence checking instantaneous --- just compare pointers!
+This makes equivalence checking instantaneous --- just compare pointers.
-In practice, this means BDD operations can detect fixpoints in constant time, crucial for efficient model checking.
+In practice, this means BDD operations can detect fixpoints in constant time, which is important for efficient model checking.

-Third, _efficiency_: because of sharing, BDD operations are polynomial in the size of the BDD, not exponential in the number of variables.
+Third, *efficiency*: because of sharing, BDD operations are polynomial in the size of the BDD, not exponential in the number of variables.
 Combining two BDDs with a million nodes each might produce a result with two million nodes (in the worst case), not $2^1000000$ nodes.
 This polynomial scaling --- combined with aggressive sharing --- is what makes symbolic model checking tractable.

 == Optimization Techniques

-Practical symbolic model checking requires numerous optimizations to handle large state spaces efficiently.
+While the basic algorithms are conceptually straightforward, practical symbolic model checking demands sophisticated optimizations.
+The difference between verifying a system in seconds versus hours --- or between success and failure --- often lies in these optimizations.
+Modern model checkers incorporate numerous techniques to improve performance and scalability.

 === Early Termination